justmiles/openwebui-discord/README.md

 ### Command-Line Flags

-Run `./openwebui-discord --help` to see all available command-line flags.
+Run `openwebui-discord --help` to see all available command-line flags.

 ## Discord Bot Setup